 Founded in 1966, IBC Bank is a multi-bank financial holding company headquartered in Laredo, Texas with 204 facilities and more than 309 ATMs serving 88 communities in Texas and Oklahoma.

 IBC Bank launched an End Cancer campaign in June 2016 to raise funds to support MD Anderson’s Moon Shots Program™.
-The campaign ran through October 2016 at all branches and through local fundraising events and employee giving.
+The campaign ran through October 2016.

 IBC Bank encouraged customers, employees and the communities it serves to support the cause by making a donation at any IBC Bank or by donating online.
+Specific markets also hosted community fundraising events, such as golf tournaments, galas and fashion shows.
 IBC Bank matched every dollar raised, donating a final total of more than $2 million to MD Anderson.